8 Days South of Italy Cycling Holiday - Discover Puglia by Bike

 Today is your last day and you will be transported to the Airport a few hours before the flight leaves.
 But do not let your holiday end without spending a few hours in Lecce, the Florence of the South: get lost in its historical centre, which will surprise you with a harmonious Baroque style.
 The stone which decorates many of the old town churches is called "Lecce Stone": white, weather-resistant and easy to work.
 Many of the most famous stonecutter artisans between 1600 and 1700 came here to work it and to decore palaces and churches facades today still intact.

-• Price shown is for a person based on twin share accommodation, for the travel period chosen.
+• Price shown is for a person based on twin share accommodation in a superior room, for the travel period chosen.
 Basic rooms are available for a cheaper price.

 • Pricing shown is for mid season during the recommended period above.
 A small adjustment will be made for low or high seasons (~A$150 less for low season and ~A$300 more for high season).